Jennifer Freyd: Research and theory

 In the last two decades, Freyd has researched and written extensively on sexual abuse and memory.
-Freyd's initial empirical discovery of representational momentum and shareability led to her further explore the relationship between trauma memories and the element of betrayal.
+Freyd's initial empirical discovery of representational momentum and shareability led her to further explore the relationship between trauma memories and the element of betrayal.
 Freyd introduced the following original concepts to the trauma literature: betrayal trauma, betrayal blindness, DARVO, institutional betrayal, and institutional courage.

 Betrayal trauma is defined as a trauma perpetrated by someone whom the victim is close to and reliant upon for support and survival.

 DARVO is an acronym used to describe a common strategy of abusers.
 The abuser may: Deny the abuse ever took place, Attack the victim for attempting to hold the abuser accountable; and claim that they, the abuser, are the real victim in the situation, thus Reversing the Victim and Offender.

 Institutional betrayal refers to "wrongdoings perpetrated by an institution upon individuals dependent on that institution, including failure to prevent or respond supportively to wrongdoings by individuals (e.g. sexual assault) committed within the context of the institution".
 It is an extension of betrayal trauma theory.
 In a 2013 study, Carly P. Smith and Jennifer Freyd documented the psychological harm caused by institutional betrayal.

 Freyd introduced the term institutional courage in 2014.

 In a September 2019 article in the Journal of Trauma & Dissociation, Freyd and Smidt emphasize the value of education for organizations that are taking steps toward institutional courage.
 The authors make a distinction between training (which connotes "compliance and a rules-based process") and education, which "is associated with complex understanding, critical thinking, and the acquisition of knowledge based on empirical research and theory development".
 As it concerns sexual violence (a primary focus of Freyd's research), education is needed to help society understand "major aspects of the frequency, consequences, and dynamics of sexual harassment and assault".

 In early 2019, Freyd announced a new research initiative to promote the study of institutional courage.
 The project supported interdisciplinary research on the interconnected problems of sexual violence, DARVO, and institutional betrayal, as well as ways in which institutional courage can flourish.
 Freyd described her current research agenda on institutional betrayal and courage and intention to create a nonprofit organization, The Center for Institutional Courage, on a December 2019 episode of the Human Centered podcast.
-Freyd described the Center for Institutional Courage as “roughly equal parts a research center that can nurture new knowledge generation, and an outreach part that applies that knowledge to the world”.
-In early 2020, Freyd and her colleagues incorporated the Center for Institutional Courage 501(c)(3), an institution dedicated to scientific research, wide-reaching education, and data-driven action promoting institutional courage.
+Freyd described the Center for Institutional Courage as "roughly equal parts a research center that can nurture new knowledge generation, and an outreach part that applies that knowledge to the world".
+In early 2020, Freyd and her colleagues incorporated the Center for Institutional Courage, an institution dedicated to scientific research, wide-reaching education, and data-driven action promoting institutional courage.
 In 2021, the Center for Institutional Courage funded 15 research projects on the topics of institutional courage, institutional betrayal, and DARVO.